JayhawkZombie/EECS581Project/README.md

 ## SFEngine
 ![SFEngine](https://github.com/JayhawkZombie/EECS581Project/blob/master/SFEngine/Samples/Logos/SFEngineLogo_Dark_Flame_Analogized.png)

 ### This project is still in pre-alpha, and is nowhere near ready for any sort of release

+**This repo is frozen**.
+The code base has been migrated to a new repo for further development.
+It will be posted here when the migration is complete.

 ## License
 This software is provided 'as-is', without any express or